hongxu-jia/meta-tensorflow/LIMITATION.md

-* Due to tensorflow build requires lots of CPU and Memory, in order to avoid out of memory issue, explicitly set the number of local CPU threads available to 4 and the amount of local host RAM (in MB) available to 4096MB by default.
+* Due to tensorflow build requires lots of CPU and Memory, in order to avoid out of memory issue, explicitly set the number of local CPU threads available to 25% of total number of local CPU cores and the amount of local host RAM (in MB) available to 25% of total amount of local host RAM by default.
 If host is powerful enough, adjust BAZEL_JOBS and BAZEL_MEM in local.conf to override default set.
 If set BAZEL_JOBS = "" and BAZEL_MEM = "", there will be no limitation on the available CPU and RAM.
 ```